cablelabs/micronets-manager/README.md

 ###### Note : Make sure your connected to the respective Micronets websocket proxy before booting Micronets Manager up.
 ###### Detailed instructions to start the the Micronets websocket proxy can be found [here](https://github.com/cablelabs/micronets-ws-proxy#1-quick-start)

+###### By default the Micronets Manager is configured to connect to wss://ws-proxy-api.micronets.in:5050/micronets/v1/ws-proxy/micronets-gw-0001 websocket proxy.
+###### To change this configuration please update the websockrtUrl parameter in default.json file present in config directory.When the micronets manager boots up and registry associated with respective subscriber is not populated its uses config.json to locate the corresponding websocket proxy.
+###### Registry api associated with subscriber once populated is used to derive the respective websocket proxy configuration.
 #### 1.2 Running the Micronets Manager using Docker

 The Micronets Manager distro includes a Dockerfile that can be used to construct Docker images.